joseph-cavarretta/race_time_predictor/README.md

 # race_time_predictor

-Predict race time based on pace-duration of threshold pace, distance of race, and expected % of threshold to run at.
+Predict race time based on threshold pace, distance, and expected % of threshold to run at.